 Problems that may occur

 Many people don’t have any problems if they follow the above process to VT their car.
-But here are some things that can happen.
+Don’t read this section and feel that most people find this difficult – they don’t.

-For all of the following problems, National Debtline and the Legal Beagles Vehicle Finance forum are great resources to explain what is happening, your rights, generally support you and suggest what you can do.
+For all of the following issues, National Debtline and the Legal Beagles Vehicle Finance forum are great resources to explain what is happening, your rights, generally support you and suggest what you can do.

 “Lender says I can’t terminate the contract”